Juwan23D/Youtube-Optimization-Analysis/README.md

   be best to still include them since thee empty space did'nt negatively impact the study._

 * Reuploaded comments table into Power Query as a CSV file, and changed the file origin into a 65001.Unicode(UTF-8) instead of 65000 :(UTF-7) so special characters such as symbols and emojis would go from untranscribeable to a readable format.
-* Removed number counting column to make a sure the table only had information we needed.
+* Removed number counting column to make sure the table only had information we needed.
 * Used Power Query to merge the Youtube stats and Comments dataset into 1 table by using left Join on the ID column.
 * Changed column titles such as as "youtube stats" to "Video Title" to bring clarity to information presented.
 * Rearranged columns to better refelect information.